uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 --------------
 `Back To Top`_

+.. code-block:: go

+    func GetForm(a interface{}, s *ModelSchema, query interface{}, args ...interface{}) (err error)

 GetForm fetches the first record from the database matching query and args where it selects only visible fields in the form based on given schema.

-Function:

-.. code-block:: go

-    func(a interface{}, s *ModelSchema, query interface{}, args ...interface{}) (err error)

 Parameters: